JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 bottom-up from its children by `GET_PIPELINE_MAP`, and the VHDL writer registers wires crossing stage boundaries (`REG_STAGEn_<wire>`).

-The planned sweep now preserves a concrete `PipelinePlacement` through selection and lowering rather than immediately projecting a fractional cut through every descendant. `instance_input`/`instance_output` set one entity boundary flag; `bit_internal` adds a local slice only to a genuinely bit-splittable raw leaf.
-The older recursive fraction mechanism remains for the coarse sweep and compatibility paths:
+The planned sweep preserves a concrete `PipelinePlacement` through selection and lowering rather than immediately projecting a fractional cut through every descendant. `instance_input`/`instance_output` set one entity boundary flag; `bit_internal` adds a local slice only to a genuinely bit-splittable raw leaf.
+An older recursive fraction mechanism remains for the coarse sweep and compatibility paths:

 ```
         MAIN  cut at 30% of 100ns